stat6250-w18/course-questions-wiki/week-01/README.md

 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
 - Answer (kamirneni−stat6250) : It is to reassure students that everyone makes mistakes and also to proofread course materials.

+- Question (kamirneni−stat6250): Are the mistakes to be caught too minute in detail, making it too difficult for them to find?
+- Answer (kamirneni−stat6250) : Yes, otherwise most of the students would catch it and get extra credits.

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?
 - Answer (ilankham−stat6250): An African swallow maybe, but not a European swallow.

+- Question (kamirneni−stat6250) : Does using slack increase the efficiency of communication in the class.
+- Answer (kamirneni−stat6250) : Yes,manyfold.
+SInce it is an online class, using slack and creating channels is an effcient way to communicate.
+If one needs to talk to the professor, google hangouts is the best option since screensharing is possible.

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?

 - Answer (kamirneni−stat6250) : Checking GitHUb daily provides one with newly created repos which might have efficient code and perform functions which might not have been performed before.

-- Question 1 (kamirneni−stat6250) : How can one work on SAS software using virtual box on personal Desktop?
+- Question (kamirneni−stat6250) : How can one work on SAS software using virtual box on personal Desktop?

-- Question 2 (kamirneni−stat6250) : How much time investment and labour is required for projects?
+- Question (kamirneni−stat6250) : How much time investment and labour is required for projects?

-- Question 3 (kamirneni−stat6250) : Are there any other ways of getting extra credit apart from the ones given in the instructions?
+- Question (kamirneni−stat6250) : Are there any other ways of getting extra credit apart from the ones given in the instructions?

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?

+- Question (kamirneni−stat6250) : How many data types and  functions are available in SAS programming?

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?

+- Question (kamirneni−stat6250): Is inheritance possible in SAS?